-Other receivables mainly represent (i) rental deposits of certain factories and office premises with remaining lease terms of less than one year; and (ii) other prepayments for purchasing raw materials.
-The increase in balance of other receivables by approximately HK\$1.66 million, representing a increase in 123.3% from approximately HK\$1.35 million was mainly due to reclassification of non-current rental deposits to current since the remaining lease terms of these factories and premises is less than one year.
+Other receivables mainly represent rental deposits of certain factories and office premises with remaining lease terms of less than one year.
+The decrease in balance of other receivables by approximately HK\$2.59 million, representing a decrease in 46.7% from approximately HK\$5.55 million, which was mainly due to reducing in rental deposits from termination of certain leased property.